kayladeodato/kayladeodato/README.md

   😃 I'm Kayla!<br>
   👩‍💻 Back-end and low-code developer;<br>
   🖥️ Studying Analisys and Systems Development;<br>
-  💼 I already worked with Financial Planning, Controllership and Business;<br>
+  💼 8 years of experience with Financial Planning, Controllership and Business;<br>

   Tecnologias: